TKais/Log-Analyzer/README.md

 ## Query Output
 You can see the answers to the 3 questions by either:

-* Checking the logs in your terimal
+* Checking the logs in your terminal
 * Checking the auto-generated output.txt file in the `news` directory.
 This file is generated in `Log-Analyzer/vagrant/news/output.txt` after the first time `python3 news.py` is ran

 ## Project Views